 Eric Aubry, for example, had told him more or the less the same thing.
 “What is a lot of money when you expect to at last find the solution, the answer, to all the problems you have had during your whole existence?

 “It is a lot of money but at the same time it is not a lot if happiness is at the end [of it],” he added.
 “But when happiness is not at the end, then…”

 Zagury turned to Eric Aubry’s case.
 Aubry had known that by going to the police, by filing his complaint, in the eyes of the Scientologists he had betrayed them – it was as if he was the one who had committed a crime.

 It was possible to identify with the aggressor, said Zagury: and a central feature of some traumatic experiences was that the victim would sometimes wonder if they themselves were not somehow to blame.

 But that helped explain why Aubry had gone to the police, said Zagury: “He wanted the courts to vindicate him.”

 When Eric Aubry came across Scientology, he was waiting for something new in his life – a change.
 When it came to the people with whom he had dealings in Scientology, Aubry was extraordinarily sensitive, said Zagury: “That is an essential element of transfer,” he said.

 “He saw himself to be suggestible, but there was a conflict: he trusted his interlocutors even when his instinct told him he was making a mistake.
 But through curiosity, he pushed the experience.”

 He had bought into the promise of change that the Scientologists had offered him: the change that he had been looking for.

-And while in his professional life, where he knew the rules, he was thriving, in Scientology it was a different situation entirely.
+And while he was thriving in his professional life, where he knew the rules, in Scientology it was a different situation entirely.
 “He was in a process of which he did not have the rules.”